nemesis189/FrappeTestProject/README.md

+## The website has been hosted on Heroku: https://frappe-testapp.herokuapp.com/

 # Library Management System using flask

 A very basic library management system made using python flask, front-end technologies like HMTL5, CSS, Javascript, Jquery.